Scraping web pages with Julia and the HTTP and Gumbo packages

 I could have just asked one of our developers to do this for me, but I figured I’d get the results sooner if I did it myself.

-The obstacles
+The problem

 If you’re familiar with Julia and its regex flavour (PCRE), then you may be able to immediately see the issue with using regex to find the JSON snippet—there were double quotes in the desired string, which would need to be escaped.
-And unfortunately, using a leading backslash or multiple leading backslashes to escape the double quotes did not work.
-Read on for the solution!

 The solution